 Inventory Management refers to ordering, storing, using, and selling a company's inventory, including raw materials, components, finished products, and warehousing and processing.
 Different methods of Inventory Management exist, each with their pros and cons, depending on a company's needs.

-A company's inventory is among its most valuable assets.
+A company's Inventory is among its most valuable assets.
 In food services, retail, manufacturing, and other inventory-intensive sectors, inputs such as raw materials and finished products are the core of a company's business.
 An inventory shortage can be highly detrimental when and where it's needed.

 Types of Inventory Management